Counsellors and horses work together as a professional team

 Horses do not lie.
 They react to us authentically, without hiding or disguising their true emotional states.
 Through controlled experiences in the workshops and individual sessions, you will be invited to be aware of your own authentic being.

 Working with horses leads to a quicker experience of embodied wisdom

 Because horses are very sensitive to reading information such as our heart rates, levels of adrenalin, and other non-verbal cues, they provide reflective feedback to our current states of being.
 Bringing attention to embodied emotion short-circuits the stories we weave about ourselves, and brings us to the truth of our being more directly than entirely talk-based methods.

 How horses work with us at Earthhorse Aotearoa

 Through both controlled and free-form human-equine encounters we tap into the horses’ uniquely honest point of view and apply it to our own lives.
 We provide an open space at Earthhorse where both the client’s and the horse’s point of view matter.
 The invitation to the human is to extend the edges of awareness in an environment where everything is meaningful and nothing is “wrong”.
 We do this in four ways:

 We observe the way horses interact with each other and with their environment, and we reflect on similarities and differences in the human “herd”.
 Horse behaviour models effective means of communication, a variety of leadership patterns, expression of power dynamics, and emotional health.
 Horses help us become more aware of both our functional and dysfunctional patterns.

 The presence of horses gifts us a special kind of mirror that not only reflects what we think we are, but also what we hide from ourselves (what we really are).
 A horse can let us know what we are actually feeling, even if we are acting out something else.
-The horse’s honest appraisal of us can be an illuminating moment.
+The horse’s honest appraisal of us provides many illuminating moments.